Societal and cultural aspects of autism: Terminology

-Autism spectrum disorders; DSM-V; Diagnostic criteria-Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the 2013 update to the American Psychiatric Association's (APA) classification and diagnostic tool.
-In the United States, the DSM serves as a universal authority for psychiatric diagnosis.

 Overview

 Autistic adults

 Communication and social problems often cause difficulties in many areas of an autistic adult's life.
 A 2008 study found that adults with ASD commonly experience difficulty starting social interactions, a longing for greater intimacy, a profound sense of isolation, and effort to develop greater social or self-awareness.

 A much smaller proportion of adult autistics marry than the general population.
 It has been hypothesized that autistic people are subject to assortative mating; they tend to pair with each other and raise autistic offspring.
-This hypothesis has been publicized in the popular press, but has not been empirically tested.
+This hypothesis has been publicized in the popular press and is supported by empirical evidence.
+Out of eleven conditions assessed in one study, participants with autism spectrum disorder exhibited the highest rates of assortative mating.

-British psychologist Simon Baron-Cohen said that an increasingly technological society has opened up niches for people with Asperger syndrome, who may choose fields that are "highly systematised and predictable."
-People with AS could do well in workplace roles that are "system-centered, and connect with the nitty-gritty detail of the product or the system."
+British psychologist Simon Baron-Cohen said that an increasingly technological society has opened up niches for people with Asperger syndrome, who may choose fields that are "highly systematised and predictable".
+People with AS could do well in workplace roles that are "system-centered, and connect with the nitty-gritty detail of the product or the system".